-After a bench trial, Glenn was convicted of driving under the influence of metabolites of a controlled substance (DUI-metabolite).
-Glenn appealed and argued the DUI statute should be read so as to not criminalize driving with the metabolite of a medically prescribed controlled substance since the legislature did not criminalize driving under the influence of the prescribed controlled substance itself.
+After a bench trial, the defendant was convicted of driving under the influence of metabolites of a controlled substance (DUI-metabolite).
+He appealed and argued the DUI statute should be read so as to not criminalize driving with the metabolite of a medically prescribed controlled substance since the legislature did not criminalize driving under the influence of the prescribed controlled substance itself.
 The Court agreed and vacated the conviction.

-Here, authorities found a metabolite of Fentanyl in Glenn’s bloodstream.
-At the time, Glenn was prescribed Fentanyl.
+Here, authorities found a metabolite of Fentanyl in the defendant’s bloodstream.
+At the time, he was prescribed Fentanyl.
 The Court ruled that if an individual has a medical prescription for a controlled substance such as Fentanyl, the individual may lawfully have metabolites produced by the controlled substance in their bloodstream while their body is metabolizing the Fentanyl.